gauravmahto/web-components/README.md

 # web-components
-A collection of custom we components built using stencil
+A collection of custom web components built using stencil